paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-103-comprehensive-environmental-response-compensation-and-liability.md

 (1) **Cleanup agreements**

-  (A) *Consent decree* — Whenever the President enters into an agreement under this section with any potentially responsible party with respect to remedial action under [section 9606 of this title](./chapter-103-comprehensive-environmental-response-compensation-and-liability.md#section-9606), following approval of the agreement by the Attorney General, except as otherwise provided in the case of certain administrative settlements referred to in subsection (g) of this section, the agreement shall be entered in the appropriate United States district court as a consent decree.
+  (A) *Consent decree* — Whenever the President enters into an agreement under this section with any potentially responsible party with respect to remedial action under [section 9606 of this title](./chapter-103-comprehensive-environmental-response-compensation-and-liability.md#section-9606), following approval of the agreement by the Attorney General, except as otherwise provided in the case of certain administrative settlements referred to in subsection (g), the agreement shall be entered in the appropriate United States district court as a consent decree.
 The President need not make any finding regarding an imminent and substantial endangerment to the public health or the environment in connection with any such agreement or consent decree.

   (B) *Effect* — The entry of any consent decree under this subsection shall not be construed to be an acknowledgment by the parties that the release or threatened release concerned constitutes an imminent and substantial endangerment to the public health or welfare or the environment.
 Except as otherwise provided in the Federal Rules of Evidence, the participation by any party in the process under this section shall not be considered an admission of liability for any purpose, and the fact of such participation shall not be admissible in any judicial or administrative proceeding, including a subsequent proceeding under this section.